htcondor/htcondor/docs/admin-manual/introduction-to-configuration.rst

 :index:`evaluation order<single: evaluation order; configuration file>`

-Multiple files, as well as a program’s environment variables, determine the configuration.
+Multiple files, as well as a program's environment variables, determine the configuration.
 The order in which attributes are defined is important, as later definitions override earlier definitions.
 The order in which the (multiple) configuration files are parsed is designed to